-Goal 2.7: Maintain the Oregon City Comprehensive Plan Land-Use Map as the official long-range planning guide for land-use development of the city by type, density and location.
+Goal 2.7: Maintain the Oregon City Comprehensive Plan Land-Use Map as the official long-range planning quide for land-use development of the city by type, density and location.

 Finding: Complies as Proposed.
 The Oregon City Comprehensive Plan designates the subject property as within the "LR" Low Density Residential Development designation.
-The "LR" Low Density Residential Development designations.
+The "LR" Low Density Residential Development designation includes the R-10, R-8 and R-6 zoning designations.
 The applicant has not proposed to alter the Comprehensive Plan designation of the site.
 The subject site is located adjacent to R-3.5 and R-6 zoned properties, and thus the density of R-6 development is appropriate.